Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

 \subsection{Awareness Strategies}

-Another strategy for dealing with RSs is to \textit{\textbf{make NeSy predictors aware of the RSs they are affected by}}.
+Another strategy for dealing with RSs is to \textit{\textbf{make NeSy predictors aware of the RSs that affect them}}.
 We say that a NeSy predictor is \textit{\textbf{RS-aware}} if it picks a non-deterministic RS that exhibits high confidence for those predicted concepts that are \textit{not} affected by RSs and low confidence for the others \citep{marconato2024bears}.
 As customary, confidence can be assessed using the \textit{entropy} of the predictive concept distribution $p(\vC \mid \vx)$.

-While awareness does \textit{not} reduce RSs, RS-aware models supply stakeholders with valuable insights into the quality of the learned concepts, helping them to identify and distrust predictions obtained with poorly ground concepts.
+While awareness does \textit{not} reduce RSs, RS-aware models supply stakeholders with valuable insights into the quality of the learned concepts, helping them to identify and distrust predictions obtained with poorly grounded concepts.
 To see this, consider the following example adapted from \citep{marconato2024bears}:

-\begin{example} The left NeSy predictor in \cref{fig:awareness-intuition} is not RS-aware: despite confusing pedestrians with red lights, it is highly certain about the concepts it predicts.
-The one on the right is equally confused, but it is also RS-aware, in that it is more uncertain about low-quality concepts (pedestrian and red lights) than about high-quality ones (green lights).
-This enables users to distinguish between these cases. \end{example}

 Moreover, meaningful uncertainty estimates are also a powerful tool for steering interactive acquisition of annotations (\cref{sec:mitigation-interaction}), which can substantially reduce the cost of supervised mitigation (see \cref{sec:mitigation-supervision}).
 RS-awareness is complementary to mitigation strategies: when all realistic mitigation strategies are exhausted, some RSs may still be present.
-Then RS-aware models will improve uncertainty quantification.
-Unfortunately, in practice, NeSy predictors are \textit{not} RS-aware: they tend to be very confident even about poorly ground concepts \citep{marconato2024bears,van2025neurosymbolic}.
+In that case, RS-aware models will improve uncertainty quantification.
+Unfortunately, in practice, NeSy predictors are \textit{not} RS-aware: they tend to be very confident even about poorly grounded concepts \citep{marconato2024bears,van2025neurosymbolic,bortolotti2026concise}.

-What sets awareness apart from sheer mitigation is that it is possible to make NeSy predictors RS-aware \textit{in a principled manner}, but \textit{without} concept supervision, as we will see.
+What sets awareness apart from mere mitigation is that it is possible to make NeSy predictors RS-aware \textit{in a principled manner}, but \textit{without} concept supervision, as we will see.
 As mentioned in \cref{sec:mitigation-entropy}, a simple heuristic is to \textit{\textbf{maximize the entropy}} of the predictive concept distribution.
 Is this always the best we can do?
 To answer this question, we will need to define RS-awareness.